OrSason/sela-post-bootcamp/README.md

   - This repository contains terraform scripts that deploy AKS on 3 enviroments (development,production, shared-services).
   - Also, nginx ingress controller will be installed on each cluster using helm.
-  -Kubernetes provider require  a service principal
+  - Kubernetes provider require  a service principal
-     - can be created using this guide: https://github.com/marcel-dempers/docker-development-youtube-series/blob/master/kubernetes/cloud/azure/getting-started.md
+     - Service principal can be created using this guide: https://github.com/marcel-dempers/docker-development-youtube-series/blob/master/kubernetes/cloud/azure/getting-started.md
-  - terraform state will be stored remotely in azure blob storage account for each enviroment
+  - Terraform state will be stored remotely in azure blob storage account for each enviroment

   ### Prerequisite